General FAQs

 “Indiana 811’s Positive Response System” means the status is communicated to Indiana 811 instead of directly to the excavator.

-Pipeline Operators are required to respond using Indiana 811’s Positive Response System per the IURC (Indiana Utility Regulatory Commission) Rulemaking #22-03.
+All Operators are required to respond using Indiana 811’s Positive Response System per House Bill 1122.

 How do I check positive response through Indiana 811's system?

-- If you have an Exactix Pro account, log in to see the status of your requests from the Responses tab from within the ticket (see screenshot below).
+- With a Single Address Account: log in and check the status from the Responses tab within your ticket (see screenshot below).

 - A list of the Positive Response codes used can be found here.